opennode/waldur-core/docs/api/price_list_items.rst

 Price list items
 ----------------

-To get a list of price list items, run GET against **/api/price-list-items/** as authenticated user.
+To get a list of price list items, run GET against **/api/price-list-items/** as an authenticated user.

 Price lists can be filtered by:
  - ?service=<object URL> URL of service

 Response example: